 The Duke and I is rich with author Julia Quinn's trademark humor and engaging dialogue.
 Beneath the Regency charm of this novel, however, dwells an insightful exploration of the impact of childhood trauma and the healing power of love.
 Quinn just keeps getting better and better, a fact that's sure to delight readers. --Lois Faye Dyer Bridgerton: The Duke and I (Bridgertons Book … [Read more...]

-The Book of Two Ways: A Novel
+The Giver of Stars: A Novel